-Based on the site history and the analytical results of the soil and groundwater samples collected during previous work at the site, ASE has prepared a site-specific health and safety plan.
+Based on the site history and the analytical results of the soil and groundwater samples collected during the previous assessment at the site, ASE has prepared a site-specific health and safety plan.
 A nearby hospital is designated in the site safety plan as the emergency medical facility of first choice.
-A copy of the site specific Health and Safety Plan is appended to this report (Appendix A).
+A copy of the site specific Health and Safety Plan is appended to this report (Appendix B).